 - All open flame forms of outdoor heating should only be used outside, and children and animals kept a safe distance from the fire.

 - If you choose a clay chimenea, you’ll need to cure it before initial usage.

-- Curing entails lighting a few small fires in the chimenea, which coat its interior with soot and seal the pores in the clay.
+- Curing entails lighting a few small fires in the chimenea, this coats its interior with soot and seals the pores in the clay.

 - This is an essential process that protects the chimenea against moisture damage and cracking.